MicrosoftDocs/Edge-Enterprise/edgeenterprise/scribble-ie-mode-faq.md

 ### Error: “The connection for this site is not secure”

-This error may happen if you're trying to open a legacy website in IE mode and the site's configured to run in TLS 1.0 or TLS 1.1, which are disabled by default in Microsoft Edge.
+This error may happen if you're trying to open a legacy website in IE mode and the site's configured to run in TLS 1.0 or TLS 1.1.
+These protocols are disabled by default in Microsoft Edge.
 For more information, see [Plan for change: TLS 1.0 and TLS 1.1 soon to be disabled by default](https://blogs.windows.com/msedgedev/2020/03/31/tls-1-0-tls-1-1-schedule-update-edge-ie11/)

 ### Error: “This form cannot be opened in a web browser.
 To open this form, use Microsoft InfoPath”